Counting genus zero real curves in symplectic manifolds: Introduction and main results

-The moduli spaces $\ov{\mc{M}}_{k,l}(X,A)^{\phi,\tau}$ have two types of codimension one boundary; see Figure~\ref{Fig:boundaryterms}.
+The boundary of $\ov{\mc{M}}_{k,l}(X,A)^{\phi,\tau}$, i.e. the subspace of maps with at least one node, has two types of real (virtual) codimension one strata; see Figure~\ref{Fig:boundaryterms}.
 The first type, called \textsf{disk bubbling}, consists of maps from two spheres with a real point in common.
-This boundary breaks into unions of components isomorphic to
+This strata breaks into unions of components isomorphic to

 where